thaitype/kubricate-website/docs/v1/guide/tutorials/working-with-secrets.md

 * Uses the **logical secret** `JWT_SECRET`.
 * Uses the default name — the environment variable will be called **`JWT_SECRET`**.
 * All secrets use the same provider (OpaqueSecretProvider) for consistent delivery.

-#### Why defaults are helpful

-* Your stacks stay clean: they declare **which** secrets they need, not **how** to glue them.
-* The OpaqueSecretProvider encapsulates the delivery mechanism — it automatically creates Kubernetes Secrets and injects them as environment variables.
-* If you later switch the source (e.g. `.env` → Vault) or delivery method (e.g. Opaque → ExternalSecret), you change the **manager/config**, not the stack code.

 #### Quick mental model